Over 50+ Million Augmented Lens Interactions

 A major goal for BR as we looked to building experimental content during the later years of my time at the company was to focus on innovating in the realm of XR content for both virtual and augmented reality.
 As a part of both our app engineering teams and our social teams we were looking to find solutions for virtual and augmented reality content experiences that we could leverage to drive audience to our app or to give our existing social audience a brand new experience.
 This led to a number of experiments in this arena that allowed us to test different ways to give our audience interactive experiences in the XR world that amplified existing moments on our sports social calendar.
 These experiences would provide a deeper level of engagement with our fans.

-As can be seen in the video above, I had a chance to try out quite a few different Augmented Reality Filters around different moments that allowed us to begin to test the limits of this new realm of content.
+As can be seen in the video above for the inspiring BR Kicks x Jordan Brand All Star Snapchat AR partnership, I had a chance to try out quite a few different Augmented Reality Filters around different moments that allowed us to begin to test the limits of this new realm of content.
 Being such a new and still relatively unstable technology, there was a steep but quick learning curve but I was able to help Bleacher Report execute against a bunch of different filters on a number of platforms that did a decent amount of engagement for us, gave us new was to activate in person at events, and then allowed us to drive new monetization opportunities on the app and with our webgl platform.
 These things led Augmented Reality to becoming a central part of the future of the company and something that I think will continue to drive a number of yearly engagement and monetization goals.

 From its use as the first down marker in the NFL, the technology around Augmented Reality has been developed for quite some time, but the accessibility to the consumer is a paradigm which was shifting and shrinking relatively quickly.
 Eyeing this as an opportunity for innovation I took the initiative to develop Augmented Reality projects and concepts, working closely with various parts of our content publishing org to find various touchpoints where we could explore avenues for XR content.
 The idea would be to really take the storytelling our social content has and merge it with innovative and engaging augmented reality experiences.
 One instance being a tactical project I helped provide art direction for in collaboration with Mikey Navarro and JVarta Design was a Virtual Reality experience for the launch of the College Football Season.